Mishalgupta/AlgorithmEasy/README.md

 # Algorithm Visualizer

 A better visualization of different algorithms made with React.
-Limk to site: https://tamimehsan.github.io/AlgorithmVisualizer/
+Limk to site: https://github.com/Mishalgupta/algorithmeasy
-This is made to be the second version of my previous pathfinding project made with C++ igraphics.
-But then added some more visualizations too.

-So far there are 6 segemets
+So far there are 3 segemets
-- Pathfinder
 - Prime Numbers
 - Sorting Algorithms
-- N Queen
-- Convex Hull
 - Binary Search Game

-I have implemented a total of 13 algorithms so far.
+I have implemented a total of 8 algorithms so far.
 And will try to add more later.
 ALgorithms implemented yet so far are
-- DFS
-- BFS
-- Djsktra
-- Recursive Maze Creation
 - Bubble sort
 - Selection sort
 - Insertion sort